 As a graduate, you’ll deal with a lot of health information.

-However, sometimes inappropriately accessing sensitive personal information can lead to serious issues with significant consequences, such as disciplinary action or reporting to AHPRA, or both.
+However, inappropriately accessing sensitive personal information can lead to serious issues with significant consequences, such as disciplinary action or reporting to AHPRA, or both.

 Have you found yourself in any of the following situations?

 - You looked up or came across the health information of someone you know, such as a colleague who you are not providing care to.

 - You walked away from your work computer forgetting to sign out of your patient’s health record.

 - You posted a photo of the adorable baby in the maternity ward on social media.

 - You were curious about why a ‘celebrity’ was in care at your workplace and accessed their record or participated while another staff member did.

 - You are approached by the media about a person in your care and made comment.